PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 {numbered="false"}
 # Acknowledgements

-Ralph Dolmans helpfully pointed out that fixing this in RFC8198 is only possible for negative (NXDOMAIN/NODATA) responses, and not for wildcard responses.
-Warren Kumari gracefully acknowledged that the current behaviour of RFC8198, in context of the NSEC TTL defined in RFC4034, is not the intended behaviour.
-Matthijs Mekking provided additional text explaining why this document cannot simply update RFC8198.
-Vladimir Cunat pointed out that the effect on wildcards should be made explicit.
-Paul Hoffman, Matt Nordhoff, and Josh Soref provided helpful corrections as native speakers.
+This document was made possible with the help of the following people:

+* Ralph Dolmans
+* Warren Kumari
+* Matthijs Mekking
+* Vladimir Cunat
+* Matt Nordhoff
+* Josh Soref
+* Tim Wicinski

+The author would like to explicitly thank Paul Hoffman for extensive reviews, text contributions, and help in navigating WG comments.